Core Values

 Is demonstrated by an organization that:

-- remains proactive and flexible.
+• Remains proactive and flexible.

-- works in partnership with families and communities.anticipates change through research, networking and education.
+• Anticipates change through research, networking and education.

 Is demonstrated by staff who:

-- are prepared to understand the diverse and changing needs of clients.
+• Are prepared to understand the diverse and changing needs of clients.

-- respond in a timely manner.
+• Respond in a timely manner.

-- proactively attend to client’s needs.
+• Proactively attend to client’s needs.

-- collaborate with each other.
+• Collaborate with each other.

 Is demonstrated by programs and services that:

-- reflect the vision and mission of the agency.
+• Reflect the purpose of the agency.

-- are integrated in a complementary and interdependent manner.
+• Are integrated in a complementary and interdependent manner.

-- actively seek collaborative community partnerships.
+• Actively seek collaborative community partnerships.

-- are flexible and adapt to community needs.
+• Are flexible and adapt to community needs.

-- use data, research and demographics to aid in planning.
+• Use data, research and demographics to aid in planning.